Clubs & Activities

 Faith In Action Team

-Join us on the Faith In Action Team (FIAT) to help in organizing, planning, and executing Campus Ministry programming that engages the school community in the faith and leads everyone to an encounter with Jesus.
-All students are invited to participate on one or more of the following teams: Special Events, Liturgy, Christian Service, Social Media, Pro-Life, and Podcast.
+Join the Faith In Action Team (FIAT) Leadership Students in helping to organize, plan and execute Campus Ministry programming that engages the school community in the faith and leads everyone to an encounter with Jesus.
+All students are invited to participate on one or more of the following teams: Community Life, Catechesis and Evangelization, Prayer and Worship, Advocacy, Justice and Service *

 Chess Club